IMERSS/biodiversity-change-protocol/content/en/docs/baseline-analysis/data_synthesis/_index.md

 ## Combination of heterogeneous data in baseline analyses

-Statistical approaches to modeling biodiversity change are often paralyzed by various limitations and deficiencies inherent in biodiversity data—especially when historical and contemporary data are combined from multiple sources.
+Statistical approaches to modeling biodiversity change are often paralyzed by limitations and deficiencies inherent in biodiversity data—especially when historical and contemporary data are combined from multiple sources.

 * Data are commonly unstructured, or heterogeneous, lacking consistent attributes or metadata